UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_013_peer_marking_for_group_assignment_test_description.md

 75. Enter the mark
 76. Click on the "Submit grade" button.
 77. Clear the app storage
-78. Login as a student from group 1.
+78. Login to the app using the student username and password in group 1.
 79. Click on "Courses" tab.
 80. Click on the course name.
 81. Click on the assignment.